 Each year, participants may elect to contribute up to 100% of pretax annual compensation, as defined in the Plan document and subject to certain limitations under the IRC.
 Participants may choose to change their deferral percentage at any time.
 The Plan also includes an automatic contribution arrangement that applies to new or re-hired employees of the Company.
-The automatic deferral amount is 3 percent of eligible compensation.
-Employees who do not wish to be automatically enrolled may elect not to defer or to defer another percentage.
-The Plan also allows participants who reach the age of 50 during the taxable year to make catch-up contributions.
+The automatic deferral amount is 3% of eligible compensation.
+On June 1, 2020, automatic contribution was extended to include any associates not actively deferring 3% or more; these associates will be auto-enrolled with a 3% deferral rate.
+Furthermore, beginning June 1, 2021, the plan will auto-escalate participants deferral rate by 1% annually each June until a 6% deferral rate is achieved.
+Employees who do not wish to be automatically enrolled or auto-escalate may elect not to defer or to defer another percentage.
+The Plan also allows participants who reach the age of 50 during the taxable year to make catch -up contributions.
 Catch-up contributions are 401(k) elective deferral contributions in excess of any limit on such contributions under the Plan subject to IRC limitations.
 The Plan also allows participants to contribute monies as Roth contributions, subject to the same limitations as are in place for pretax contributions.

-For 2018, the Company provided a 50% match on participant contributions of 6% or less of eligible compensation.
+For 2020, the Company provided a 50% match on participant contributions of 6% or less of eligible compensation.
 Only employees hired after January 1, 2002, and who have completed 90 days of service, are eligible for this match.
-No additional discretionary employer contributions were made for 2018.
+All new associates hired a fter January 1, 2020, in addition to the 50% match, received a separate non-elective contribution equal to 3% of their annual compensation, calculated on a monthly payroll basis.
+Ninety days of service is required before this non-elective contribution begins.
+No additional discretionary employer contributions were made for 2020.